Customer Complaints Code

 You can make a complaint by any reasonable means – for example, letter, fax, email, telephone or in person.
 It is free of charge to complain.

 What will we do once we receive your complaint?

-Your complaint will be referred to our Complaints Officer, Paul Shanks, as soon as possible.
+Your complaint will be referred to our Complaints Officer, Antony Pemberton, as soon as possible.
 In the event that the Complaints Officer is involved in the subject matter of the complaint, your complaint will be referred to another director of Corona.

 We will promptly acknowledge your complaint in writing.
 In this acknowledgement we will provide the name and title of the person that is handling your complaint.
 We have given this individual the authority necessary to investigate and settle the complaint.
 We will also include a copy of this policy.

 Investigating and resolving your complaint

 We will investigate your complaint fairly, consistently and promptly, determine whether the complaint should be upheld, and (if appropriate) determine remedial action and / or redress.
 We will set out our conclusions in a final response to you.

 If we decide that redress is appropriate we will aim to provide you with fair compensation for any acts or omissions for which we are responsible.
 If you accept our offer we will promptly provide the compensation to you.

 Where we have reasonable grounds to be satisfied that another party may be solely or jointly responsible for the alleged matter of a complaint, we may forward your complaint or relevant part of it, in writing to the other relevant party.